Time management

 How good is your time management?

-Managing your time as a student can sometimes be stressful.
+Managing your time can sometimes be stressful.
 Here are a few tips for better health, better time management, and better grades:

 -